ddc-java/style-guide/docs/sql.md

 ## Files

-### Filenames

 1. All SQL source code files **must be** named in `spinal-case`, with a `.sql` extension, _unless_ another naming convention is a requirement of a tool or library being used.

-### Structure

-1. If multiple SQL statements are included in a single `.sql` file, or in a string literal in a source code file of another type, the code in the file (or literal) **must be** executable as written, in order.
+2. If multiple SQL statements are included in a single `.sql` file, or in a string literal in a source code file of another type, the code in the file (or literal) **must be** executable as written, in order.
 Minimally, this implies:

     1. Every statement **must be** terminated by a semicolon (`;`).